Cladding Safety Scheme overview

 In the private sector, applications are open to the Responsible Entity (or an agent acting on their behalf) that has a building that meets the eligibility criteria set out in the section below.

-In the social sector, applications are open to the Responsible Entity for a building, in this instance usually the landlord will be a registered provider of social housing (RP) or a local authority (also an RP), that has a building that meets the eligibility criteria set out in the section below.
+For the social sector, applications are open to the Responsible Entity (this will be a Registered Provider of social housing) that has a building or part of a building that meets the eligibility criteria set out in the section below.

 Following receipt of your application, Homes England will review your application to see if it meets the legal criteria for access to the CSS and to establish that you are the correct Responsible Entity.